 The VCH Transgender Health Information Program is a BC-wide information hub providing access to information about gender-affirming care and supports.

 Trans Bodies, Trans Selves is a resource guide for transgender populations, covering health, legal issues, cultural and social questions, history, theory, and more.
 It is a place for transgender and gender-questioning people, their partners and families, students, professors, guidance counselors, and others to look for up-to-date information on transgender life.

-We are Trans Lifeline.
-We provide culturally competent services to Trans and gender nonconforming people in crisis; We work with stakeholders within and without the Trans community to end the plague of Trans suicide; We empower Trans people to help other Trans people in the darkest moments of their lives.
+Trans Lifeline provides culturally competent services to Trans and gender nonconforming people in crisis; works with stakeholders within and without the Trans community to end the plague of Trans suicide; empowers Trans people to help other Trans people in the darkest moments of their lives.

 For those people whose gender identity or innate sense of their own gender doesn’t match with that assigned to them at birth, unraveling and expressing it can be complex and difficult.
 This guide was designed to help you and your loved ones through that process in realistic and practical terms.

 YFA empowers children and families by partnering with educators, service providers and communities to develop supportive environments in which gender may be expressed and respected.